23rd January 2020

 Our costs are payable irrespective of whether the matter is successfully concluded unless we have agreed otherwise in writing.
 Unless otherwise agreed, you are personally responsible for the payment of our invoices regardless of any agreement or order for some other person to pay your costs.

 If you wish to dispute the fairness or reasonableness of any invoice relating to a non-contentious matter (where court proceedings are not involved) you may do so under the Firm’s internal complaints procedure (see below).
-If we cannot resolve any issues you have raised, you also have the right to object to the bill by making a complaint to the Legal Ombudsman and/or applying to the Court for an assessment of costs under Part III of the Solicitors Act 1974.
-The Legal Ombudsman can be contacted at PO Box 6806 Wolverhampton WV1 9WJ, on 0300 555 0333 or at email@example.com.
+In addition, you may also have the right to object to the bill by making a complaint to the Legal Ombudsman and/or applying to the Court for an assessment of costs under Part III of the Solicitors Act 1974.
+The Legal Ombudsman can be contacted at PO Box 6806 Wolverhampton WV1 9WJ, on 0300 555 0333 or at firstname.lastname@example.org.

 - Interest Payments